 2. Grow your network

-Some tips for building relationships with like-minded entrepreneurs and small business advisors:
+Some tips for building relationships with like-minded entrepreneurs and small business advisers:

 - Shopify's Build Black is an ongoing conversation series that brings leading Black business minds together to discuss getting started and keys to success.

 - The Fireweed Fellowship is an accelerator and hub empowering Indigenous entrepreneurs in Canada with courses, mentorship, professional coaching and much more.

 - As the world opens back up, Meetup.com makes it easy to find local groups of entrepreneurs, whether they’re operating in your industry or talking through specific issues.
 Browse topics like “Small Biz” and “Small Business Owners” to find meetups near you.

 Those who have gone down the road before you can offer incredible insight into how to improve your startup's financial health.
 Experienced entrepreneurs in your network are a treasure trove of knowledge and insight.
 From business finance best practices to financial management tips, one or two of the right connections can make all the difference.